mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "But you're in Stevens Point."

 "Some of me is.
 Some of me isn't.
 Think of it like conservation of mass.
-I don't cease to exist, I just fade from one place and show up somewhere else.
-Tonight I'm here.
+The parts of me you don't see in Stevens Point don't cease to exist, they just fade from one place and show up somewhere else."

+"What's it like?"

+"What's what like?"

+"Death.
+Heaven.
+The afterlife?"

+"I don't know," says Greta.
+"Ask me after I'm dead.
+But even then I won't be able to tell you much."

+"Because you signed an NDA?"

+"No," Greta laughs.
+"Because these spoken words don't have what it takes to describe it.
+What happens after you die is so much more complex and wonderful than you can understand.
+It's kind of like talking to chickens, right?
 You'll be happier if you don't try to puzzle it out."

+I pause, take a drink of water.
+What do you ask a ghost, or whatever it is I am talking to?
+How to get rich?
+How to be all-powerful?
+Where did I misplace my keys?

 "Do you see Gene?"

 "Sure.
-He's my soulmate. *Always* has been, *always* will be.
-I know you're thinking as man and woman - but that's just a convenient thing you use to understand how this works.
-Kind of like your chickens."
+He's my soul mate. *Always* has been, *always* will be.
+Of course, 'Gene' isn't just a man at a gas station; that was just a fling.
+Next time, we're coming back as a pair of trees in a forest.
+But that has to wait until I'm free to pursue other interests."

 ...